Youth Development and Opportunity

 COMPASS High School Afterschool Program

-Our DYCD-funded COMPASS High School afterschool program serves high school freshmen and sophomores at Esperanza Preparatory Academy.
+Our DYCD-funded COMPASS High School afterschool program serves high school freshmen and sophomores at Esperanza Preparatory Magnet School.
 The program provides counseling, tutoring, college preparation, and team-building activities.
 Through a partnership with Columbia University and the Silberman School of Social Work at Hunter College, graduate-level social work students worked with participants to develop goals and strengthen their social/emotional intelligence, support school retention and increase attendance.
 Participants engaged in enrichment activities, including the Esperanza Family Night Community Forum, cooking and nutrition classes, a robotics program, music and dance activities, and a spoken-word forum.

 Alexandra Sandoval